l0n3m4n/Writeups/easy/capture/capture.md

 [*] Valid username found: [redacted].

 [*] Press Enter to continue or press Ctrl+C to stop.
-[*] Press Enter when your ready to continue the brute-forcing of the password.

 [*] CAPTCHA detected: 565 + 33
 [*] Solving CAPTCHA for password: [redacted] -> 598